 Click 'Topic Index' to return to the index for the current topic.

 Click 'Library Index' to return to the listing of all topics.

 Rotator Cuff Injury

 The following are the most common symptoms of a rotator cuff tear.
-However, each individual may experience symptoms differently.
+However, you may experience symptoms differently.
 Symptoms may include:

-Pain that prevents sleeping on the injured side
+- Pain that prevents you from sleeping on your injured side

-Grating or cracking sounds when moving the arm
+- Grating or cracking sounds when moving your arm